NathanaelONeill/3D_designs/README.md

 # 3D Designs for Neuropixels Experiments

 This repository features a series of 3D models designed for use in acute and chronic experiments using Neuropixels probes.
-Each design is optimized to help streamline your experimental setup.

 ---
 Each folder provides a rendering of the model, stl  materials, and who designed each part